Social behavior: Verbal and coverbal behaviors

 Although most animals can communicate nonverbally, humans have the ability to communicate with both verbal and nonverbal behavior.
-Verbal behavior is the content one's spoken word.
-Verbal and nonverbal behavior intersect in what is known as coverbal behavior, which is nonverbal behavior that contribute to the meaning of verbal speech (i.e. hand gestures used to emphasize the importance of what someone is saying).
+Verbal behavior is the content of one's spoken word.
+Verbal and nonverbal behavior intersect in what is known as coverbal behavior, which is nonverbal behavior that contributes to the meaning of verbal speech (i.e. hand gestures used to emphasize the importance of what someone is saying).
 Although the spoken words convey meaning in and of themselves, one cannot dismiss the coverbal behaviors that accompany the words, as they place great emphasis on the thought and importance contributing to the verbal speech.
 Therefore, the verbal behaviors and gestures that accompany it work together to make up a conversation.
 Although many have posited this idea that nonverbal behavior accompanying speech serves an important role in communication, it is important to note that not all researchers agree.
-However, in most literature on gestures, we see that unlike body language, gestures can accompany speech in ways that bring inner thoughts to life (often thoughts unable to be expressed verbally).
+However, in most literature on gestures, unlike body language, gestures can accompany speech in ways that bring inner thoughts to life (often thoughts unable to be expressed verbally).
 Gestures (coverbal behaviors) and speech occur simultaneously, and develop along the same trajectory within children as well.